 From: January 1999 to December 2009

 I do not have a funded research program because the primary focus of my appointment is teaching.
-However, I regularly advise both PhD and MS students.
+However I have advised both PhD and MS students.

 Titles of M.S.
 Student Research and Independent Study Projects advised by Prof Ronan at NYU: